In Nevada, students can take the four GED or five HiSET subtests in an online format or at one of Nevada’s official GED test centers.

 How to prepare for the GED and HiSET tests

-First, contact a GED prep or testing center near you to see if you are eligible

-  to sit for the exam.
-You cannot have a high school diploma or similar, and you

-  cannot be attending a school program.
+First, contact a GED prep or testing center near you to see if you are eligible to sit for the exam.
+You cannot have a high school diploma or similar, and you cannot be attending a school program.
 Please bring a proper ID.
-Get really well

-  informed at your nearest test center, and get well prepared.
+Get really well informed at your nearest test center, and get well prepared.

-  Local bookstores and community libraries can supply study material, and there

-  are several online preparation programs available, and all across the nation,

-  you can find preparation classes, often at no cost at all, where you can become

-  all geared up to take the GED exam confidently.
+Local bookstores and community libraries can supply study material, and there are several online preparation programs available, such as Onsego GED Prep (which generously provides free lessons and practice tests available on this website), and all across the nation, you can find preparation classes, often at no cost at all, where you can become all geared up to take the GED exam confidently.

-  Consider taking practice tests in addition to preparation classes to discover

-  your weak and strong points.
-This will enable you to pay attention to the study

-  areas that need it most.
+Consider taking practice tests in addition to preparation classes to discover your weak and strong points.
+This will enable you to pay attention to the study areas that need it most.
 Think of a good strategy to take the GED or HiSET exam.